 - Civic Life's Constructing Civic Dialogues provides no-cost training on communication and conflict resolution to the public.
 Learn more about upcoming trainings here.

-The Noise Program has decibel meters that can be loaned out to help determine if a violation might exist (the loaner program is temporary suspended due to the pandemic).
+The Noise Program has decibel meters that can be loaned out to help determine if a violation might exist.
 Our meters only help to determine a baseline sound so a noise inspector can follow up, if needed.
 We cannot discuss sound readings taken with cell phones apps or multi-meters as their level of accuracy is not reliable.

 Submit a Noise Complaint

 If your complaint falls within the Noise Program’s primary focus criteria (see above list), you can fill out an online complaint form (see link below).
 When the program receives a complaint, it will be reviewed to see if it qualifies as a Noise Code violation.
 If it does not, the case will be closed.
 If it does, the Noise Program will issue a warning letter to the source of the noise.
 If that does not resolve the issue, a noise control officer will make direct contact with the source of the noise to try and resolve it and may possibly issue a citation.